Harkelion/Tera-Skills-Cast/README.md

 note : for yourself only work when you are in combat / for other's player work anytime

+known issues :
-(known issue : other's player skill hook don't work yet, working on it)
+ - other's player skill hook don't work yet [working on it].
+ - i don't know yet how to  hook current attack speed of other's player

 Contact Discord : Harkelion#8888